xueqianyi/Mini-amazon/README.md

 #  Mini-Amazon Project
 Welcome to Mini-Amazon, a miniature version of the popular Amazon marketplace designed to emulate key functionalities from both the seller and buyer sides.
-This platform is divided into several modules, each with specific features that support the overall operation of the e-commerce system.
-Below is an overview of the subsystems and their functionalities.
+This platform is divided into several modules, each with specific features that support the overall operation of the e-commerce system. **Mini-Amazon is built using Flask, a lightweight web framework for Python, and PostgreSQL, a robust open-source relational database system.** These technologies ensure that our platform is scalable, secure, and efficient.
+Below is an overview of the subsystems and their functionalities:

 [<img src="https://github.com/xueqianyi/Mini-amazon/assets/55613486/8d482e89-60fa-4a9b-8fa5-87a1223e848e" width="50%">](https://www.youtube.com/watch?v=0b6r3II_sNM "Now in Android: 55")
 ## Main Features